For the Purrbabies

 👉 Always be sure to check with your vet before using any specific OTC products.

 This lime sulfur dip must be diluted and used according to the instructions on the label.
 Dips use water as a way of delivering various antifungal agents to the skin.
-After the hair is clipped, using cleansing baths helps to obtain greater penetration in animals with excessive scale or crust.
+After the hair is clipped, cleansing baths help with greater penetration in animals with excessive scale or crust.

 Once you’ve used the dip for ringworm, it’s best to put your dog in a crate as it stains carpets and blankets.
 However, the product is highly effective in treating ringworm.
 It’s important to always check the label on any topical agent.